khawkins98/all-the-stations/team.md

  				<img src="/static/images/geoff.jpg" class="img-rounded">
  			</div>
  			<h3>Geoff Marshall</h3>
  			<p>Geoff is a freelance video producer making transport films for <a href="https://www.youtube.com/user/Londonistvids" target="new">Londonist</a> and <a href="https://www.youtube.com/user/geofftech2">his own YouTube channel</a>.
 He is a tour guide for <em>Hidden London</em> taking people inside abandoned tube stations, and has <a href="http://www.bbc.co.uk/news/uk-england-london-24203949" target="new">twice held the  world record</a> for travelling to all Underground stations in the fastest time possible.
-When not obsessing about the railways, he drinks a lot of tea.</p>
+He has recently switched to decaff tea & coffee.</p>
  		</div>
  		<div class="column">
  			<div class="columns medium-5 float-left">